denisecase/basic-tools-for-data-analytics-fundamentals/README.md

 ---

-> Option 2: Install Windows Software without Chocolatey (Use the installers on their websites)
+> Option 2: Install Software (Using the installers on their websites)

-## Installing Without Chocolatey
+## Installers

 Alternatively, each tool can be installed in the traditional manner.
 Just go to the website for the software and follow instructions to download, install, and configure tools using provided installers.

-## Installation Issues with VS Code and TortoiseGit
+## Installation Issues

 Important!

 - Ensure VS Code installs right-click 'Open with Code' on folder context menus.
 If not, reinstall using traditional methods.
-- Ensure full TortoiseGit context menus are available.
+- Windows users only: Ensure full TortoiseGit context menus are available.
 If not, reinstall using traditional methods.

 ---